zilishen/documentation/content/nginx-one/getting-started.md

 ### Install NGINX Agent

 After entering your data plane key, you'll see a `curl` command similar to the one below.
-Copy and run this command on each NGINX instance to install the NGINX Agent.
-Once installed, the NGINX Agent typically registers with NGINX One within a few seconds.
+Copy and run this command on each NGINX instance to install NGINX Agent.
+Once installed, NGINX Agent typically registers with NGINX One within a few seconds.

 {{<call-out "important" "Connecting to NGINX One" >}}
-The NGINX Agent must be able to establish a connection to the NGINX One Console's Agent endpoint (`agent.connect.nginx.com`).
+NGINX Agent must be able to establish a connection to NGINX One Console's Agent endpoint (`agent.connect.nginx.com`).
 Ensure that any firewall rules you have in place for your NGINX hosts allows network traffic to port `443` for all of the following IPs:

 - `3.135.72.139`
 - `3.133.232.50`
 - `52.14.85.249`
 {{</call-out>}}

-To install the NGINX Agent on an NGINX instance:
+To install NGINX Agent on an NGINX instance:

 1. **Check if NGINX is running and start it if it's not:**